 “I sometimes think that God in creating man somewhat overestimated his ability.”

 “I feel like we need alcohol for this,” I sighed, rubbing my forehead.
-We were sitting on the hood of Sebastian’s car, looking out over the blank, empty field of some park that had closed at dusk.
-My heels rested on his front bumper, and I bent at the waist to bury my face in my arms.
+We were sitting on the hood of my car, looking out over the blank, empty field of some park that had closed at dusk.
+My heels rested on the front bumper, and I bent at the waist to bury my face in my arms.

 “I don’t think we do.”